grafana/loki/docs/sources/upgrading/_index.md

 Now, if your provide a `memberlist` configuration with at least one `join_members`, loki will default all rings to use a `kvstore` of type `memberlist`.
 You can change this behavior by overriding specific configurations.
-For example, if you wanted to use `consul` for you `ruler` rings, but `memberlist` for the `ingester` and `distributor`, you could do so with the following config:
+For example, if you wanted to use `consul` for you `ruler` rings, but `memberlist` for the `ingester` and `distributor`, you could do so with the following config (although we don't know why someone would want to do this):

 ```yaml
 memberlist: